eclipse-heimlig/heimlig/doc/Architecture.md

 ## Overview

-Internally, Heimlig works by process requests for cryptographic work and returning corresponding responses.
-Every request must be answered by exactly on response that contains the result or an error.
-These requests-responses pairs are exchanged between three main component groups:
+Internally, Heimlig works by processing requests for cryptographic work and returning corresponding responses.
+Every request must be answered by exactly one response that contains the result or an error.
+These request-response pairs are exchanged between three main component groups:

 1. The HSM API running on the host cores where client applications are located.
 2. The Heimlig core running on the HSM core that handles incoming requests and outgoing responses.